 Cost |

-Self-pay prescription (not covered by insurance).
-Please inquire about our clinic's fees during your consultation. |
+Self-pay (not covered by insurance).
+Please confirm our fees during your consultation. |

 What is Retinoic Acid (Tretinoin)?